Are You Ready for Spring? Play It Safe!

-As your electric cooperative, it’s our responsibility to provide safe, affordable and reliable electric to all of our members.
-One of the ways we do that is through proven vegetation management activities such as tree trimming, tree removal, mowing, and herbicide application.
+As your electric cooperative, it’s our responsibility to provide safe, affordable, and reliable electricity to all of our members.
+Part of our strategy is to conduct proven vegetation management activities such as tree trimming, tree removal, mowing, and herbicide application.
 These practices conserve and enhance the vast natural resources of the Delmarva Peninsula that are touched by the Cooperative’s maintained utility lines, while also providing your much-needed electricity.

-Since May of 2003, all tree trimming and mowing operations have been performed by Asplundh Tree Experts of Willow Grove, PA.
-Over this thirteen (13) year period, Asplundh has provided a mix of resources at a reasonable rate to assist the Cooperative in its effort to maintain vegetation and minimizes it impacts to our infastructure.
+Since May of 2003, all of Choptank Electric’s tree-trimming and mowing operations have been performed by Asplundh Tree Experts of Willow Grove, Pennsylvania.
+Through the years, Asplundh has provided a mix of resources at a reasonable rate to assist the Cooperative in its effort to maintain vegetation and minimize its impacts on our infrastructure.

-Another way to protect your yard and your life is to call before you dig.
-Calling before you dig means when you are finding a new spot for your mailbox, or installing that new fence, call 811 which is a free service that marks out underground utility lines, pipes, and cables.
-This way, you aren’t causing damage to any utility lines, which can disrupt service to an entire neighborhood, harm diggers and potentially result in fines and repair costs, or potentially, your life.
+Protect your property and your life by “calling before you dig” on any project this spring.
+Before you dig a new spot for your mailbox or install that new fence, call 811, which is a free service that marks out underground utility lines, pipes, and cables.
+This way, you aren’t causing damage to any utility lines, which can disrupt service to an entire neighborhood, harm diggers and potentially result in fines and repair costs or potentially, your life.
 811 will coordinate with local utility and service providers to mark underground lines based on a color code for easy interpretation.